boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-ac-rate-policy-discovery.md

 ~~~~
 {: #ex-arch title="5GS Architecture" artwork-align="center"}

+> The "AC" mention in {{ex-arch}} is not present in {{TS-23.501}}.
+It is added to the figure for the readers convenience to position an attachment circuit.

 ## Networks Are Already Sharing Network Properties with Hosts

 To optimally deliver connectivity services, networks also advertize a set of network properties {{?RFC9473}} to connected hosts such as: